risal-shefin/CSC-691-Computer-Vision/feature_detection/README.md

 ## Part 2: Tuning blob detection performance
 From Part 1, we can observe that some low-contrast blobs near the top of the image were not detected by SIFT.
-To capture these weaker features, we can lower the contrast threshold, which allows SIFT to detect keypoints in regions with less intensity variation.
+To capture these, we can lower the contrast threshold, which allows SIFT to detect keypoints in regions with less intensity variation.
 However, this also increases the chance of detecting noisy or irrelevant points (false positives).
 To mitigate this, we can lower the edge threshold, which helps filter out more features that are more edge-like than blob-like. <br>
 After some experimentation, using `contrastThreshold = 0.01` and `edgeThreshold = 8` produced a good balance between sensitivity and reliability.